asia-pacific-energy-research-centre/8th_outlook_visualisations/README.md

 #### 7. When you've run step 6 you can run the charting scripts contained in 8th_outlook_visualisations\workflow\scripts\2_charts_tables
 There are currently four scripts in this folder.

-Run them just like above.
-For example, to run TPES, at the command prompt, execute: python ./workflow/scripts/2_charts_tables/TPES_economy.py
+Example for running TPES:
+python ./workflow/scripts/2_charts_tables/TPES_economy.py

-This will create TPES charts and tables in this folder: 8th_outlook_visualisations\results
+This will create TPES charts and tables in 8th_outlook_visualisations\results

 ### Template details